phpbench/phpbench/README.md

 If multiple parameter providers are specified, then the they will be combined in to a cartesian product.

-### @processIsolation

-**singular**

-Run each iteration or each set of iterations in an isolated process.
-This is useful for seeing the initial cost of the revolution.

-Must be one of `iteration` or `iterations`.

 setUp and tearDown
 ------------------